 Click here for the latest draft version of the programme.
 Please note the programme may be subject to change both in content and timings.

 New models of care

 Through the new care models programme, redesign of whole health and care systems is being considered.
 This might mean fewer trips to hospitals with specialists holding clinics in local surgeries; having one point of call for family doctors, community nurses, social and mental health services; or access to blood tests, dialysis or even chemotherapy closer to home.

 In this workshop, delegates will hear about the learning from one of the ‘vanguard’ areas and will explore the implications for local scrutiny as the NHS begins to roll out these care models across the country.

-Sustainability and Transformation Plans (STPs) are the mechanism for achieving the vision of the NHS Five Year Forward View.
+Sustainability and Transformation Partnerships (STPs) are the mechanism for achieving the vision of the NHS Five Year Forward View.
 The product of collaboration between health and care system leaders.
 Plans are now being implemented which will mean engaging with local scrutiny where there will be substantial reconfiguration of services.

 In this workshop, delegates will hear how STP leaders are engaging local politicians and how local scrutiny can take a ‘whole system’ approach to the implementation of STPs.